 To finalise these Tributes, I knew Nigel and John (Lou) Lihou from my life in Guernsey during the mid 1950's, the Halcyon days of our teenage years, with rock-climbing mainly around the South coast, including the Dog and Lion rocks, Scouting and swimming.
-I saw Nigel swim using a synchronous style which, if there were a Mens' Synchronised swimming event, he would be first as a selection.
+I saw Nigel swim using a synchronous style which, if there were a Mens' Synchronised swimming event, he would be a first selection.
 His steady leg kick, plus relaxed Crawl stroke took him easily across to Herm Island, the annual swim of 3 to 4 miles, with many saying he could have done the return swim back.
 To reiterate the words before me, yes he was a member of the 'High Board Crazy Gang', a talented band of locals who I knew, a couple of them leaving the Island to work on Sark.

 The Mouthpiece with two flexible tubes and one-way valves for it to work, were obtained from 'Siebe Gorman' in Northern Ireland.
 (So it was a 'Closed System' ) he then fashioned a 'bespoke' Diving Jacket, all this worked, but only up to a Max depth of 30 feet, then Oxygen can be dangerous.
 The Lung was on your back and fed as required, in short bursts, by a 12 inch Oxygen Cylinder , mounted at the front.

 He then went on to make a very high quality Valve Amplifier powered by KT66 Valves, all this from his 'self taught' electronics.
 Modern valve amplifiers are built these days to order, at high prices, by Marshall Amps of Cambridge and sold to world famous groups.
 It was a unique experience to hear 'Ride of the Valkyries' and 'Toccata and Fuge' for Organ by Bach, as a newcomer to the Classics and quality Hi Fi.